iLLaVA: An Image is Worth Fewer Than 1/3 Input Tokens in Large Multimodal Models: Related Work

 \subsection{Large Vision-Language Models}

 Our work is closely related to the surge of LVLMs.
-Traditional methods~\cite{ramachandram2017deep,xu2023multimodal,ochoa2017multimodal} usually collected large vision-language datasets and learned joint representation between vision and language from scratch to handle different tasks.
-These methods usually worked well in in-domain data but performed inferior in out-domain data that require common sense and world knowledge.
+Traditional methods~\cite{ramachandram2017deep,xu2023multimodal,ochoa2017multimodal} usually collected large vision-language datasets and learned joint representations between vision and language from scratch to handle different tasks.
+These methods usually worked well in in-domain data but performed inferiorly in out-domain data that requires common sense and world knowledge.

-Later, powered by the abundance of high-text data, LVLMs~\cite{li2024llava,wang2024qwen2,alayrac2022flamingo,li2023blip} shows impressive performance across a wide range of image understanding~\cite{yue2024mmmu,liu2024mmbench,masry2022chartqa,mathew2022infographicvqa,mathew2021docvqa} and reasoning tasks~\cite{li2024seed,chen2024we}.
+Later, powered by the abundance of high-text data, LVLMs~\cite{li2024onevision,wang2024qwen2,bai2025qwen2,chen2024expanding} shows impressive performance across a wide range of image understanding~\cite{yue2024mmmu,liu2024mmbench,masry2022chartqa,mathew2022infographicvqa,mathew2021docvqa} and reasoning tasks~\cite{li2024seed,chen2024we}.
 These methods usually first transform the input images as patches, and then feed them into a vision-transformer-based image encoder.
 The extracted features are sent into a projector for dimension projection, whose outputs are further concatenated with the system prompts and user instructions to serve as inputs for the language model to generate textual outputs.
 As the attention mechanism with computational complexity $\mathcal{O}(n^2)$ is both used in the image encoder and language model in LVLMs, they have to consume high computational resources and own high inference latency when faced with long input sequences.
-Our method is deployed upon the state-of-the-art LLaVA-Onevision~\cite{li2024llava} and QWen2-VL~\cite{wang2024qwen2} series to accelerate the model forward pass.
+Our method is deployed upon the state-of-the-art Qwen2.5-VL~\cite{bai2025qwen2}, InternVL-2.5~\cite{chen2024expanding}, Minicpm-v2.6~\cite{yao2024minicpm} and LLaVA-Onevision~\cite{li2024onevision} series to accelerate models.